More

 1. Duolingo

-One of the most popular language learning apps also happens to be one of the best English learning apps that kids can enjoy for free.
+One of the most popular language learning apps is one of the best English learning apps kids can enjoy for free.
 Featuring game-like lessons that help learners master words, pronunciation, and grammar, Duolingo is worth checking out.
 It may be free, but its rich feature set will make you think otherwise.

 Grades: Kindergarten and Primary